Go to Studio

 blacklist_urls textarea

-Comma-separated list of URLs to exclude from results.
-Each URL is appended as a -inurl: operator.
+Blacklist URLs (static) — Comma-separated list of URLs to exclude from results.
+Each entry is appended to the query as a -inurl: operator.
+Example: example.com, ads.example.fr, *.spam.com.

-The node returns a JSON object whose structure depends on the search type.
-For a standard Search:
+The node returns a JSON string whose structure depends on the Type parameter.
+For a standard Search, results land in the organic array; News populates news, Images populates images, Maps and Places populate places.

 {